tmytek/tlkcore-examples/examples/Python/README.md

 * TMYBeamConfig
   * It comes from *tlkcore.TMYBeamConfig.py* in the downloaded library package with source code.

 * Beam configuration file, i.g.
 [CustomBatchBeams_D2230E058-28.csv](/examples/C_Cpp/examples/config/CustomBatchBeams_D2252E058-28.csv).
-You can edit/pre-config it via Office-like software or any text editor, **PLEASE RENAME** it for real environment, and passing parameter to TMYBeamConfig()
+You can edit/pre-config it via Office-like software or any text editor, please **RENAME** it for real environment, and passing parameter to TMYBeamConfig()
   * Basic beam type, there are two basic types, usually we define to CHANNEL CONFIG as default.
     * A whole **BEAM config (BeamType=0)**
       * beam_db: gain with float type, please DO NOT EXCEED the DR (dynamic range).